 Capture One Pro is one of the top programs for RAW photo rendering – it beats competitors like Luminar 3 and Lightroom, hands down.
 What’s more, it offers impressive advanced features for colour manipulation, editing in layers, and tethered shooting.

 You can customise the interface to meet your needs, which is a great advantage.
 The workflow is very different from within Lightroom, so there will naturally be an initial adjustment period if you decide to make the switch.

 We think that Capture One Pro is a brilliant Lightroom alternative for professional photographers.
 If you’re still a beginner, you may find the variety of tools and features overwhelming.
 Tempted by what you’ve heard?
 You can download a 30-day free trial version to have a play around and decide if you like what you see!

-The Luminar software by Skylum is highly regarded among both amateur and professional users.
+Luminar 4 is highly regarded among both amateur and professional users.
 Skylum is breaking ground in the photography industry now with their incredible AI tools and intelligent, one-click presents called ‘Looks’.
 Luminar 4 is available for pre-order right now at a discounted rate, due for release in November 2019.